tu2-atmanand/task-board-docs/docs/5_Features/4_Task_Editor.md

 v1.6.0
 {: .label .label-blue }

 Task Board now includes a [safeguard feature](./Safe_Guard.md) that performs proper content matching before updating your files.
-A [Content Compare modal](../6_Components/5_Content_Compare_Modal.md) shows you the changes before they are applied, ensuring you never lose content accidentally.
+A [[5_Content_Compare_Modal|Content Compare modal]] shows you the changes before they are applied, ensuring you never lose content accidentally.